 Make sure to include a 5-minute warm-up before the exercise and a 5-minute cool down after to prevent or minimize muscle soreness.
 Also, perform the exercise for a minimum of 30 minutes to raise your heart rate to the ideal level.

 Studies show that children who frequently listen to piano-accompanied music are a lot better in activities that require focus and increased concentration, such as solving puzzles.
+Here's a suggested post on a \[productivity playlist](https://okayrelax.com/21-productivity-playlists-for-focus/) that can help you focus.
 In another study, children who were exposed to classical music before taking IQ tests garnered higher scores than children who were required to listen to relaxation music and children who took the exam in complete silence.

 Writing is considered a way to tell your brain what is important.
 It helps with recall and clarifies thoughts.
 This also helps hone your creativity and your analytical skills.
 Before working on any tasks for the day, make it a point to write 500 words a day.

 The rule is simple: Write down any random thought until you reach the 500-word mark.
 The goal is to warm up your brain for more activities throughout the day.
 The composition does not have to be free from grammatical errors.
 It also doesn’t have to make much sense to anyone because you’re the only one who will have access to it.

 For quite a number of people, hobbies are referred to as relaxing activities.
 In the context of boosting productivity, this is considered a form of active rest.
 Studies show that people with hobbies that are unrelated to their line of work are more successful and productive in the workplace.
 In fact, those who engage more in these activities perform better than those who do not have at least one hobby.